-Claire Catenaccio is an Assistant Professor of Classical Studies at Duke University.
+Claire Catenaccio is an Assistant Professor in the Department of Classics at Georgetown University.
 She received her A.B. in Classics from Harvard University in 2007, her M.Phil. in Classics from Oxford University in 2009, and her Ph.D. in Classics from Columbia University in 2017.
 Her primary field of research is ancient drama, focusing at present on the role of solo actor's song (monody) in the tragedies of Euripides.She has published articles on the significance of lamed figures in Greek mythology, on the use of masks in Attic tragedy, on the imagery of dreams in Aeschylus' Oresteia, and on singing actors in Sophocles' Trachiniae.
 As a director, dramaturge, translator, and actress, she has worked extensively with modern stagings of ancient plays, and she loves bringing Greek and Latin poetry to life through performance!

 Joseph Conlon has a BA from Reed College and a Ph.D. from Princeton University.
-He has taught in various Paideia programs since 2011, including LGiG, LLiR, and LLiR(HS), and also teaches Sanskrit through Telepaideia.
-He currently holds a postdoctoral fellowship with Paideia and is creating digital resources for learning Latin and Ancient Greek, including a Latin high school textbook.
+He has taught in various Paideia programs since 2011, including LGiG, LLiR, and LLiR(HS), and also sometimes teaches Sanskrit through Telepaideia.
 He is interested in language pedagogy, theories of language acquisition, historical linguistics, Homer, Plato, and Plautus.

-Anna Conser is a Ph.D. student in Classics at Columbia University, where she has served as director for the Ancient Drama Group.
+Anna Conser is the Curriculum Chair for Living Greek in Greece.
+She is a Ph.D. student in Classics at Columbia University, where she has served as director for the Ancient Drama Group.
 In addition to tragic performance, Anna's research interests include ancient music, Aristotle's Poetics, and the aesthetic of intellectual wonder in philosophical and scientific writing.
 Her preliminary dissertation work investigates how pitch accent patterns in choral song may reveal musical structure, with implications for the literary interpretation of tragedy.
 Anna received her B.A. from Carleton College in 2007, and subsequently spent several years working odd jobs, traveling, and studying around the world.
 Highlights include four months in India, a Fulbright Fellowship in Erfurt, Germany, and a year of Arabic study in Damascus, Syria.

 Daniel Gallagher holds degrees from the University of Michigan (B.S. and M.A.), the Catholic University of America (M.A. in Philosophy), and the Pontifical Gregorian University (S.T.L.).
 From 1995 to 2000, he studied Latin under the expert instruction of Fr.
 Reginald Foster, O.C.D., whom he succeeded in the Office of Latin Letters at the Vatican Secretariat of State in 2007 - 2016.
 He is currently the Ralph and Jeanne Kanders Associate Professor of the Practice in Latin at Cornell University.

-Richard Hutchins is a PhD candidate in Classics and Classical Philosophy at Princeton University, and is a co-founding instructor of Living Greek in Greece.
+Richard Hutchins is a Visiting Assistant Professor at the University of Miami.
+He received his PhD in Classics and Classical Philosophy at Princeton University, and is a co-founding instructor of Living Greek in Greece.
 He is interested in a wide range of subjects, including the Presocratics, Plato, Aristotle, Epicureanism, Stoicism, Thoreau, and Emerson.
 His research focuses on the concept of nature in Classical Philosophy, and specifically on the ecology of plants, animals, and humans in Lucretius' De rerum natura.
 His publications seek to recuperate ancient ecological thought for the needs of the present.
 When not teaching class at LGIG, he can often be found at the café next door to the hotel drinking Greek coffee and engaging in philosophical conversation.

 Christopher Krebs is Associate Professor of Classics at Stanford University.
 He has published widely on many aspects of Roman Literature, especially historiography and its reception.
 His most recent book, Tacitus' Germania from the Roman Empire to the Third Reich (Norton 2011), received the Christian Gauss Award and has been translated into six languages.
 He is currently preparing a commentary on Book 7 of Caesar's Bellum Gallicum as well as co-editing The Cambridge Companion to Caesar with Luca Grillo.